johirhaquedipok/Car-Inventory_React/task.description.md

 4. Clicking on the button will take the user to the `inventory/:id` route.
 This route will be a private/protected route.
 Please make sure that the private route redirects to the login page if the user is not logged in.
 After login, the user will be redirected to the page he/she wanted to go to.
 Also, after reloading the page of a private route, the user is not redirected to the login page. 👍

 5. The `inventory/:id` page should display detailed item information like id, name, image, description, price, quantity, supplier name, sold, etc. This page will have a Button named `delivered`.
-Once this button is clicked, it will reduce the quantity of the item by one.
-Make sure this data is saved on the database, and the change in quantity is displayed on the website.⭕btn er kaj baki ache⭕
+Once this button is clicked, it will reduce the quantity of the item by one. ⭕Make sure this data is saved on the database⭕, and the change in quantity is displayed on the website.⭕btn er kaj baki ache⭕

 6. There will be a small form on the `inventory/:id` page.
 The form will say, restock the items.
 You will have an input field where you can put some numbers.
 And hitting the button will increase the quantity of the item.⭕btn er kaj baki ache⭕